 My very first thought when looking at them was simply – meh.
 That’s not very helpful but the items just aren’t very exciting.
 Instead, they look like countless other products in the industry.

 Most of the items would probably offer some benefits but they’re also overpriced and overmarketed.
-For example, one product type is the meal replacement shakes.
-These come in chocolate and vanilla.
+For example, one product type is the meal replacement shake, which only comes in vanilla.

 Each bag of mix costs $65 retail and contains 15 servings.
 This price point isn’t unusual for an MLM.
 However, you can find better shakes for a fraction of the price.
 Just look at what GNC offers or any local health food store.